-The USS Abraham Lincoln strike group is operating in waters off the Korean peninsula, a US official said, after South Korean media reported that the ships were deployed amid tensions over North Korea's missile tests.
+The USS Abraham Lincoln strike group is operating in waters off the Korean peninsula, the US Navy said on Tuesday, amid tensions over North Korea's missile launches and concerns that it could soon resume testing nuclear weapons.

-South Korea's defence ministry said it is aware that the carrier group is in international waters but declined to comment on the reports, because it is a US military asset.
+South Korea's defence ministry said it was aware that the carrier group was in international waters but declined to comment further.

 North Korea has previously criticised US military drills as a rehearsal for war, and said they increase tensions.